Tile Calculator (Floor & Wall Tile Estimator)

 Common tile sizes

-ℹ️Used only to show the recommended number of boxes.
+ℹ️Used to show the recommended number of boxes and (if entered) box-based cost.

 Enter dimensions to see material requirements